lupyuen/lupyuen.github.io/src/mastodon.md

 _Is it safe to host Mastodon in Docker?_

-TODO: Docker Isolation vs VM
+Docker Engine on Linux is [__not quite as secure__](https://www.opensourceforu.com/2024/12/analysing-linus-torvalds-critique-of-docker/) compared with a Full VM or QEMU.
+So be very careful!

 [(macOS Rancher Desktop runs Docker with __Lima VM__ and __QEMU Arm64__)](https://rancherdesktop.io/)